Remashhp/Remashhp/README.md

 # Hi, I'm Remas 👋

 🎓 Computer Science Graduate from Umm Al-Qura University.
 I'm passionate about building software that solves real-world problems.
 I enjoy turning ideas into products, whether it's a web application, an educational game, or an AI-powered system.

-Currently, I'm focusing on expanding my skills in Software Engineering, Data Analytics, and AI while looking for opportunities to grow.

 ---

 ## 🚀 Featured Projects